Herbert W. Tullgren: Architecture Design/Style

-The consistent architectural style under Hood & Tullgren was Neoclassical, a design that would be rarely seen in Herbert's own work later on.
+The consistent architectural style under Hood & Tullgren was Neoclassical, a design that would be rarely seen in Tullgren's own work later on.
 When Martin, Herbert's father, started his own business, the style changed to Revival, Tudor Revival and Georgian.
-By the time, Herbert was head of the company, the style changed to Herbert's trademark style, Art Deco and Art Moderne.
-This occurred around 1928, when Herbert wanted to embrace modernity that was happening in the urban areas of America after 1925.
+By the time, Tullgren was head of the company, the style changed to Tullgren's trademark style, Art Deco and Art Moderne.
+This occurred around 1928, when Tullgren wanted to embrace modernity that was happening in the urban areas of America after 1925.
 With this he often incorporated terra cotta ornamentation.
-Something else that was emphasized in Herbert's work was the detail through contrast, especially during the 1930s.
-Herbert designed apartments with the ideal to help relieve the growing housing crisis during the 1930s.
+Something else that was emphasized in Tullgren's work was the detail through contrast, especially during the 1930s.
+Tullgren designed apartments with the ideal to help relieve the growing housing crisis during the 1930s.
 He emphasized affordability for both tenants and owners.
 Since during the mid-1930s, Americans had felt that free market became incapable of supplying adequate affordable housing for them.

-This contrast can be seen in the Viking Apartments.
-The Viking shows contrast between the light-colored brick that was aligned through vertical stripes using black stone and steel window sash.
-Another example is the Hathaway Towers (ca. 1931).
-The skeletal structure is cream city brick, blonde brick.
-The corners of the brick are rounded with no projecting cornice, this continues with the circular lobby with terrazzo floor.
-However within the lobby, the trim done in silver and black, contrasting against the blonde brick.

-A notable project for Tullgren is the 1260 Exton Apartments.
+A notable project for Tullgren was the 1260 Exton Apartments.
 Built in 1937, it is claimed to be the best preserved and sophisticated example of Art Moderne in the country.
 Another duplex apartment structure, it takes advantage of the interior stacking function, which creates view-orienting spaces.
-Herbert built the Exton with grouping of bedrooms on alternate floors with the public corridors, entries, and living space on the floor below.
+Tullgren built the Exton with grouping of bedrooms on alternate floors with the public corridors, entries, and living space on the floor below.
 The method behind this was the advantage of the use of skip-stop elevator.
 This reduces the capital and maintenance costs of the public areas by half.
-The use of the duplex plan allowed Herbert to eliminate long public corridors, private halls, and passageways.
+The use of the duplex plan allowed Tullgren to eliminate long public corridors, private halls, and passageways.
 All rooms have direct access to one central stair hall.
-Grouped around the central service stacks were the kitchen and baths, that permitted economical structure.
+Grouped around the central service stacks were the kitchen and baths, which permitted economical structure.
 The apartment has a reinforced concrete structure, the elevators are flanked by fire towers, and there is sound insulation provided by the double walls between each unit and public spaces.

 Memberships

-Herbert Tullgren in his later life belonged to many different clubs and organizations.
-Herbert was a member of the Masonic Order, Kenwood Lodge, Ivanhoe Commandery, and Tripoli Temple.
+Tullgren in his later life belonged to many different clubs and organizations.
+He was a member of the Masonic Order, Kenwood Lodge, Ivanhoe Commandery, and Tripoli Temple.
 He also belonged to the University Club of Milwaukee.
 Tullgren was part of architectural clubs such as American Institute of Architects and the State Association of Wisconsin Architects.
 In addition, he was president of The Bluemound Country Club, the Wisconsin Golf Association, and the Gyro Club.
 He even held other positions such as secretary for the Prospect Park Co.